Party Hard 2 is available on Steam, Xbox One, PlayStation 4, and Nintendo Switch. Joseph Pugh conducted this review on a standard Xbox One.

 A game key for Party Hard 2 was provided fro Gideon’s Gaming by Tinybuild for the purpose of review.

 You might also want to check out my review of a similar game called Streets of Rogue.
-If you enjoy this content, check out my kofi page.
-Every coffee bought go’s a long way toward helping me, and the site.

 - The neat hybrid art style and hopping music tracks